-Today’s programmers do not develop software systems from scratch.
-They spend their time fixing, extending, modifying and enhancing existing software.
-These old systems are often a large tangled mess, that continuously become harder and harder to modify.
-The architecture accumulates technical debt.
+Today’s programmers don’t develop software systems from scratch. instead, they spend their time fixing, extending, modifying, and enhancing existing software.
+Legacy systems often turn into an unwieldy mess that becomes increasingly difficult to modify, and with architecture that continually accumulates technical debt.

-Carola has analyzed over 300 software systems written in Java, C#, C++, PHP, ABAP and TypeScript and refactored them with her teams.
-This book condenses her experience with large monoliths, architectural and design patterns, layered architectures, DDD and microservices.
+Carola Lilienthal has analyzed more than 300 software systems written in Java, C#, C++, PHP, ABAP, and TypeScript and, together with her teams, has successfully refactored them.
+This book condenses her experience with monolithic systems, architectural and design patterns, layered architectures, domain-driven design, and microservices.

-With over 200 images in color from real existing software systems, bad and good solutions are presented in an understandable and comprehensive way.
-Recommendations and various hints from practical projects allow the reader to directly apply this knowledge in their daily work.
+With more than 200 color images from real-world systems, good and sub-optimal sample solutions are presented in a comprehensible and thorough way, while recommendations and suggestions based on practical projects allow the reader to directly apply the author’s knowledge to their daily work.